 Shrink Tubing- A continuous tube placed on a roll with two enclosed sides.
 Shrink tubing allows users to wrap and seal longer products.

 Single Wound- Flexible film rolled flat onto a core.
-Single wound shrink film is commonly used with high speed machines.
+Single wound shrink film is commonly used with bundling machines for packaging cases of products.

 Tear Resistance- The ability of a film to resist tear.
 Using a shrink film with a higher tear resistance is important when wrapping heavy products or products with sharp edges.